kant/Client-Retention-Through-Data-Analysis-On-zOS/README.md

    jupyter notebook
    ```

-* Navigate to the `notebooks` directory and open the notebook file named `client_retention_demo.ipynb` by clicking on it.
+* Navigate to the `notebooks` directory and open the notebook file named `credit_scoring.ipynb` by clicking on it.

 # Links